Pierre Charles (Dominican politician)

-Pierre Charles (30 June 1954 – 6 January 2004) was Prime Minister of Dominica from 2000 to 2004 as well as Member of Parliament for Grand Bay, Dominica, from 1985 until his death.
+Pierre Charles (30 June 1954 – 6 January 2004) was a Dominican politician who served as Prime Minister of Dominica from 2000 to his death in 2004.
+At the time of his death, he was also serving as Member of Parliament for Grand Bay since 1985.

 Biography

 Charles was born in Grand Bay in Saint Patrick parish.
 He began his high-school education at the Dominica Grammar School and completed it at the St. Mary's Academy before pursuing studies at the local teachers' college.
 He served as a teacher and community organizer before entering elective office.

 He became ill in February 2003, and had angioplasty surgery.
 Concerns about his health led to calls for him to step down.
 However, he continued to serve as prime minister until his death, which occurred during a medical leave of absence.
 Osborne Riviere acted as Prime Minister in Charles' stead.
 However, upon return from his medical leave of absence, Charles succumbed at the age of 49 to a heart attack while being driven home from a Cabinet meeting.